xfated/xfated.github.io/README.md

 If only there was an easier way to make sense of these complicated machinery and learn how to use them...

 ## Description
-This project explores the use of transfer learning to create a classifer for images of gym equipment and deploying it on a web page.
+This project explores the use of transfer learning to create a classifier for images of gym equipment and deploying it on a web page.